Meta-Union/Meta-Union/README.md

 ﻿# Meta-Union

-This page is mainly used for issues, not really much else.\
+This page is mainly used for issues and publishing files of the Meta-Union servers.\
+The files hosted here are never pulled from the server and only pushed automatically.
+This is only so people can view those files but it's never meant to be edited!\
 [What Folas is currently working on](https://github.com/Meta-Union/Meta-Union/issues?q=is%3Aopen+assignee%3AFolas1337+-label%3Abacklog+-label%3AcurrentlyBlocked)\
 [What are known bugs](https://github.com/Meta-Union/Meta-Union/labels/bug)